 From hurricanes and wildfires to water contamination and pipeline breaches, there is no shortage of natural and man-made disasters that can affect health.
-On January 24th, join environmental health and health security experts for a highly interactive conversation about the environmental health impacts of disasters and the safeguards in place to protect against those effects.
+On January 24th, environmental health and health security experts discussed environmental health impacts of disasters and the safeguards in place to protect against those effects.

-National Health Security Preparedness Index Program Office, University of Kentucky College of Public Health (Assistant Professor)
+- Anna Goodman Hoover PhD, MA (National Health Security Preparedness Index Program Office, University of Kentucky College of Public Health)

 - Jennifer Horney, PhD, MPH, CPH (Department Head/Associate Professor at Texas A&M School of Public Health)

 - Jonathan S. Yoder, MSW, MPH (Water Emergency Preparedness Coordinator at the Centers for Disease Control and Prevention)